RiseGaming/Takistan-Life-Rules/README.md

 3. Both sides can engage known **and confirmed** hostiles who are on the other side of the border, so long as they do not cross the border to do so.
    - This does not include BLUFOR firing on people leaving the Independent Base who have not expressed hostile action.
    - Shooting over the border can still incur RP consequences and preferably should be done with permission from the other faction.
-   - OPFOR cannot use War Vehicles to fire into the North if Martial Law is not declared unless the hostile poses a threat to your life (See Joint Ops Rule 10a for War Vehicle definition).
+   - OPFOR cannot use War Vehicles to fire into the North if Martial Law is not declared unless the hostile poses a threat to your life.

+> [!IMPORTANT]
+> War Vehicles include any vehicle that uses explosive ordinance or an ammo calibre higher than 12.7×99mm NATO.

 ---